-Applications are processed in chronological order and preference will be given to those applicants that hold or meet the entry criteria - Students who do not meet the entry requirements or who do not pass their interview will be referred to 2nd Choice or Careers.
-For mature applicants that do not meet the entry criteria selection process is put in place which is based on experience and relevancy to the course of study.
+Applications are processed in chronological order and preference will be given to those applicants that hold or meet the entry criteria - Students who do not meet the entry requirements or who do not pass their interview will be referred to their second choice or to Careers.
+For mature applicants that do not meet the entry criteria, a selection process is put in place which is based on experience and relevancy to the course of study.